 2. Public gatherings, events and outdoor spaces

-All social events, including concerts, weddings and baptisms are banned.
+All social events, including concerts, weddings and baptisms will continue to be banned.

 Funerals following the social distancing guidance can continue.
 Places of worship can remain open for solitary prayer.